Warner Robins, Georgia: Economy

-In May 2009 Warner Robins was listed by the Adversity Index as one of four Georgia metro areas that have had less than nine months of recession over the past fifteen years and have only recently been affected by the Global Financial Crisis of 2008–2009.

-In June 2011, Warner Robins was listed in Wired magazine as one of 12 small cities that are driving the "Knowledge Economy".
+In June 2011, Warner Robins was listed in Wired as one of 12 small cities that are driving the "Knowledge Economy".
 Georgia was the only Southeastern state listed, and Warner Robins was one of two Georgia cities ranked (the other one being Hinesville-Ft.
 Stewart).
-The rankings featured small cities that are luring knowledge workers and entrepreneurs and which have both a relatively high median family income and a relatively high percentage of creative workers who drive the economy.
+The rankings featured small cities that are luring knowledge workers and entrepreneurs, and which have both a relatively high median family income and a relatively high percentage of creative workers who drive the economy.

 Houston Medical Center

 Houston County Hospital was dedicated on July 2, 1960, with 50 beds.
 The hospital was renamed Houston Medical Center in 1986 after renovations.
-The patient rooms were converted at this time from semi-private to private, with 186 beds available.
+The patient rooms were converted at this time from semiprivate to private, with 186 beds available.
 The addition of a new five-story northwest tower was completed in 2009, making a total of 237 beds.
 Houston Medical Center is part of the Houston Healthcare system, which serves over 300,000 people annually.

-Football

-High school football has long been a storied and celebrated pastime in Warner Robins, with the city laying claim to state championships, national championships, college stars, and NFL players.

-The annual Northside vs. Warner Robins game draws an estimated 21,000 fans and was named the #3 rivalry in the country by USA Today in 2006.

-Warner Robins High School won two National Championships, in 1976 and 1981.
-It won six State Championships, in 1976, 1981, 1988, 2004, 2020 and 2021.

-Northside High School was crowned State Champion in 2006, 2007 and 2014.

 Warner Robins Little Theatre

-The Warner Robins Little Theatre was established in 1962 as a non-profit community theatre.
-This organization now owns their theatre playhouse debt-free.
+The Warner Robins Little Theatre was established in 1962 as a nonprofit community theatre, and now owns its theatre playhouse debt-free.
 The theatre continues to thrive.
 Five main shows are produced every year.
-Occasionally workshops and other special events are held for the Middle Georgia community.
+Occasionally, workshops and other special events are held for the Middle Georgia community.

-Popular culture

-The bands Rehab, Stillwater, Doc Holliday, Sugar Creek, and Luke's Cabbage Store are based in Warner Robins.